dcunited001/dcunited001.github.io/_posts/2019-04-12-the-analytic-iching-a-novel-exegesis-for-the-age-of-data-science.md

 impure conceptions of form.
 Eventually AI will be able to deconstruct typological and metatypological relationships, connecting these to semiotic, semantic and symbolic interpretations of the meaning behind the relationships.
+In fact, it already can, using non-parametric methods to produce taxonomic relationships amongst learned representations.

 There are materially dependent metaphysical forms, but there are also metaphysical forms which do not descend from the material plane at all.
 Everything in the material plane is a consequence of these eternal forms and can be more clearly seen through them.
-Since our minds do arise in the material plane, whether one has a clear conception of these eternal forms is another question entirely.
+Since our minds do arise in the material plane, whether one can ever develop a perfectly lucid apprehension of these eternal forms is another question entirely.

 These forms whose shape transcends space and time as perceived within our universe: are they not alien to this world?
 There is some kernel